 The Fuse Box

 Houses built in the early part of the 20th century had 120-volt service.
 Power came through the fuse box, which was usually a black metal box located in the basement or in a closet.
 The fuse box had a knife-blade disconnect, a 30-amp main fuse, and 10- or 15-amp fuses for the branch circuits.
 These fuses, which screwed into a ceramic housing, each featured a carefully calibrated metal strip that would melt when the current exceeded its rating.
-When a fuse "blew," the power would go off, and the fuse would have to be replaced.
+When a fuse "blew," the power would go off, electric outlet stopped working and the fuse would have to be replaced.

 The Breaker Box

 Circuit breakers have been around since 1900, but because breakers and breaker boxes are expensive, and fuses work well, breakers didn't become popular until the mid-1950s.
 That's when the 60-amp service panel, featuring a 240-volt feed, was introduced.
 Breakers are reusable, which is a great advantage over fuses.
 Each one contains a magnetic circuit that pulls a lever to trip the breaker when the current exceeds the breaker's rating.
 It's a simple matter for a homeowner to reset a tripped breaker, but even though you can reset them, circuit breakers sometimes need to be replaced since they don't last forever.